marlonbarrios/born_in_latent_space/README.md

 <img src="https://github.com/user-attachments/assets/856fd501-e4b2-45ee-864c-bf7ad6eeff05" alt="Screenshot 2024-08-26 at 2 47 15 PM" width="500">

+What if Bauhaus pioneers were **chrononauts**, arriving from a future defined by simple geometry, clarity, and functional purity?
+Stepping into 1919 Weimar, they carried grids, sans‑serif type, primary colors—tools meant to reorder chaos.

+They taught us that *form follows function*—
+Walter Gropius, Josef Albers, Marcel Breuer, Paul Klee, Wassily Kandinsky.
+Names we know: white, male, heralded.
+Their shapes seemed timeless.
+Their authority seemed inevitable.
+But they were fewer in gender and racial identity—others’ voices were muted. [oai_citation:turn0search12] [oai_citation:turn0search16]

+Meanwhile, women made up nearly half the students—often relegated to weaving, textiles, ceramics.
+Yet it was Gunta Stölzl, Anni Albers, Marianne Brandt—artists of extraordinary talent—who ran the weaving workshop, led innovation, and saved the school financially. [oai_citation:turn0search1] [oai_citation:turn0search17] [oai_citation:turn0search28]
+They were time-travelers too: less celebrated, more constrained, yet weaving the real grid beneath the Bauhaus myth.

+Imagine the fitters as futuristic geometers—surveying the world with tools of precision, proportion, color, and material.
+They sketched universes reduced to square, circle, triangle.
+They coded furniture for mass production.
+They rehearsed vision for a cleaner tomorrow.

+But contemporary curators remind us:
+the Bauhaus myth is shaped by omission.
+Women were erased.
+The majority of its masters were white and male.
+A distorted canon elevated narrow voices while sidelining equally radical creators. [oai_citation:turn0search8] [oai_citation:turn0search5]

+If they travelled from the future, they brought maps drawn by privilege.
+Gridlines drawn by exclusion.
+Yet in those weaver’s workshops, in the margins of ceramics and textile, new futures sprouted.

+I imagine them as emissaries:
+Klee tuning line and color; Moholy-Nagy bending light; Schlemmer staging bodies in shape;
+Albers weaving geometry into cloth; Brandt forging metal forms—not seen, but felt by daily life. [oai_citation:turn0search31] [oai_citation:turn0search27] [oai_citation:turn0search28]

+They offered us simplicity—less ornament, more functionality.
+“Less is more,” whispered the future.
+But they meant: simplicity must be shared—must be inclusive.

+Standing now in their afterlife, we inherit Bauhaus frames: fonts, furniture, facades.
+But to honor that legacy, we must fill the gaps.
+We must trace the missing names: Stölzl, Albers, Berger, Brandt—artists of color, women, unlisted disruptors. [oai_citation:turn0search17] [oai_citation:turn0search6]

+So when you sit in your Wassily chair, or sketch in a grid, or tap a Bauhaus font:
+remember—they were not just designers—they were time‑travelers with imperfect maps.
+We must redraw those maps with all the voices, all the colors, all the geometries.

+Purity is not static.
+Simplicity is not sanitized.
+Time travel was real—and the future they sketched included many more people than we remember.

 - **Model:** Stable Diffusion XL
 - [GitHub Repository with project description, code and live app](https://github.com/marlonbarrios/bauhaus-time-traveler)
 - [LIVE APP](https://bauhaus-time-traveler.vercel.app/)